MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L01/Lab01_Design_Solution.md

 > <img src="../L01/media/image15.png" style="width:4.90703in;height:3.16493in"
 > alt="choose add a recording" />

 5. Power Automate desktop should launch.
+The browser may prompt "This site is trying to open Power Automate Designer", **Click Open**.

 6. Do not start recording yet.